eresearchqut/ontvisc/README.md

 If you trim raw read of adapters and/or quality filter the raw reads, an additional quality control step will be performed and a qc report will be generated summarising the read counts recovered before and after preprocessing for all samples listed in the index.csv file.

 # Filtering host reads
-- Reads mapping to a host genome reference or sequences can be filtered out by specifying the ``--host_filtering`` parameter and provide the path to the host fasta file with ``--host_fasta /path/to/host/fasta/file``..
+- Reads mapping to a host genome reference or sequences can be filtered out by specifying the ``--host_filtering`` parameter and provide the path to the host fasta file with ``--host_fasta /path/to/host/fasta/file``.

 A qc report will be generated summarising the read counts recovered after host filtering.

-# Running read classification (--read_classification)
+# Running read classification (--analysis_mode read_classification)
 - Perform a direct blast homology search using megablast (``--megablast``).

   Example 1 using a viral database: